-The Economics curriculum at NYU Shanghai is designed to introduce students to these fundamental dynamics of human life and, in doing so, is grounded in three basic pedagogical principles: 1.
-Undergraduate students must be exposed to the "big ideas" and pressing social issues of our world and given economic frameworks for thinking about them; 2. meaningful study of economics requires being able to think about problems from local, regional, and global perspectives; and 3. effective economic reasoning increasingly involves a multidisciplinary approach combining the best economic thinking with the best thinking in psychology, history, and politics.
+The economics faculty at NYU Shanghai offers a rare combination of excellence in research and teaching.
+Many of the economics courses offer the advantage of a liberal arts college setting, including small class sizes and significant interaction between faculty and students.
+The economics curriculum at NYU Shanghai is designed to introduce students to these fundamental dynamics of human life and, in doing so, is grounded in three basic pedagogical principles:

+- Undergraduate students must be exposed to the "big ideas" and pressing social issues of our world and given economic frameworks for thinking about them. - Meaningful study of economics requires being able to think about problems from local, regional, and global perspectives.
+Understanding how individuals make decisions also requires incorporating insights from neuroscience and psychology. - Effective economic analysis increasingly involves both conducting and effectively communicating the results from quantitative analyses of data using econometric methods.